eveningglow/MoCo/README.md

 ```

 ### STL-10
 One can download this dataset from [here](http://ai.stanford.edu/~acoates/stl10/), or just use [torchvision](https://pytorch.org/docs/stable/torchvision/datasets.html).
 This repository handles STL-10 dataset via torchvision.
+Please, check dataloader.py for details.